15 Spring Break Destinations within 3 Hours of Louisville

 12. Nashville, TN – Kids always love the opportunity to swim when it’s not quite warm enough outside.
 And, you can enjoy SoundWaves at Opryland which is kind of like an indoor oasis/beach!
 While in Nashville, stay in a comfy hotel with an indoor pool.
 Visit the Nashville Zoo (review here), Adventure Science Center, explore unique city parks and check out Opry-Mills Mall.
 Read our getaway review for more ideas on spring break close to Louisville.

 13. Cumberland Falls State Park (KY) – This state park is famous for being one of only 2 places in the world to see a moonbow!
 A moonbow is only visible in the falls at night during a full moon.
-Even if your Spring Break doesn’t coincide with a full moon, this park still has much to offer.
+Even if your Spring Break doesn’t coincide with a full moon, this park still has much to offer for spring break close to Louisville.
 Hiking, fishing and camping are popular activities here.
 If you’re not into tent camping, you can opt for a cabin or a room in the lodge.
 Read our review here.

 14. Carter Caves State Park (KY) – This state park offers several overnight options, ranging from primitive camping to a room in a fieldstone lodge.
 In addition to cave tours, Carter Caves offers hiking, rappelling, canoeing, a gemstone mining flume, horseback riding and more!